xiongbo010/xiongbo010.github.io/_news/announcement_24.md

 ---

-One paper on got accepted at [AAAI'24](https://aaai.org/aaai-conference/)
+One paper got accepted at [AAAI'24](https://aaai.org/aaai-conference/)